dbcli/pgcli/docs/pages/upgrading.rst

   their own key bindings and everything.
 It's the idea of encapsulation.

-For simple prompts, the changes wouldn't be that invasive, but given that there would be some changes, I took the opportunity to fix a couple of other things.
+For simple prompts, the changes wouldn't be that invasive, but given that there would be some, I took the opportunity to fix a couple of other things.
+For
+instance:

-For instance, in prompt_toolkit 1.0, we translated `\\r` into `\\n` during the input processing.
+- In prompt_toolkit 1.0, we translated `\\r` into `\\n` during the input processing.
 This was not a good idea, because some people wanted to handle these keys individually.
 This makes sense if you keep in mind that they correspond to `Control-M` and `Control-J`.
 However, we couldn't fix this without breaking everyone's enter key, which happens to be the most important key in prompts.

 Given that we were going to break compatibility anyway, we changed a couple of other important things that both effect both simple prompt applications and